Fight Feeling Overwhelmed Through Your Breath

 Of course, you've heard of 'fight or flight', but have you ever heard of REST AND DIGEST?
 That's where your parasympathetic nervous system (PNS) takes the reigns away from the sympathetic nervous system (SNS) and works in harmony with it by downregulating your autonomic nervous system (ANS).

-We can achieve the same effect quite easily with breathing and meditation.
-Breathwork, even just focusing on and being aware of how you are breathing and feeling in the moment is enough to start calming your frazzled and overwhelmed body and mind.
+We can achieve the same effect by simply focusing on and being aware of how you are breathing and feeling in the moment is enough to start calming your frazzled and overwhelmed body and mind.